-Upon completion of the pumpdown sequence the interface will display the message shown below.
-It will be necessary to press the start button to resume operation.
+Upon exiting the pumpdown mode, the interface will display the message shown below.
+It will be necessary to press the "START" button to resume operation.
 This screen will also appear upon completion of a clean cycle or after a fault has been detected and reset.
-The words "PUMPED DOWN?YES" will appear if the machine is pumped down.